Rays vs. Red Sox MLB Betting Odds, Trends & Prediction

-With Zach Eflin opposing Kutter Crawford in Monday night’s Rays vs. Red Sox matchup, what’s the best bet from Fenway Park tonight?
+With Aaron Civale set to oppose Nick Pivetta in Tuesday night’s Rays vs. Red Sox matchup, what’s the best bet on the board tonight from Fenway?
 First pitch is set for 7:10 p.m.
 ET.

 Game Matchup & Betting Odds